-The surname Merrimyn was first found in Warwickshire
+The surname Merrimyn was first found in Warwickshire.

 Robert Marmion (died 1218), the 6th Baron of Tamworth, was an English nobleman, an itinerant justice and was reputed to have been the King's Champion."The chiefs of this great house are stated to have been hereditary champions to the Dukes of Normandy, prior to the Conquest of England: certain it is, that Robert de Marmyon, Lord of Fonteney, Robert de Marmyon, Lord of Fonteney, obtained from his royal master, not long after the battle of Hastings, a grant of the manors of Tamworth, co.
 Warwick, and Scivelsby, co.
 Lincoln, the latter to be held 'by service of performing the office of champion at the King's Coronation.' "

 Early History of the Merrimyn family

 This web page shows only a small excerpt of our Merrimyn research.
 Another 91 words (6 lines of text) covering the years 1066, 1425, 1489, 1603, 1639, 1449 and 1302 are included under the topic Early Merrimyn History in all our PDF Extended History products and printed products wherever possible.

 Merrimyn Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Merrimyn are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Merrimyn include Marmion, Marmyon, Merryman, Merriman and others.

 Early Notables of the Merrimyn family (pre 1700)

 Another 39 words (3 lines of text) are included under the topic Early Merrimyn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Merrimyn family to Ireland

 Some of the Merrimyn family moved to Ireland, but this topic is not covered in this excerpt.

-Another 49 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 30 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.